robchendev/FRET/README.md

 ### Under Development

 This bot is still under development.
-Only the thanks command works as intended, and all the commands shown with this readme will be updated with explanations later.
+All commands work as intended, and all the commands shown with this readme will be updated with explanations later.
+A little more quality checking is to be done before I finish this bot, including:

+1. Making sure the bot's code is as efficient as I can make it.
+2. Line comments and function comments are written so I can understand wtf it does when I come back to it later.
+3. Rewrite some variable names to be relevant and easy to understand, and have a consistent pattern across all files.

+The README.md will also be updated to be more thorough.

 # ThanksBot